BOILER EFFICIENY TESTING

 Boiler Efficiency

-The term “boiler efficiency” is sometimes used interchangeably with thermal efficiency or fuel-to-steam efficiency.
+Boiler Efficiency Testing distinguishes “boiler efficiency” from thermal efficiency or fuel-to-steam efficiency.
 It’s crucial to understand which efficiency metric is being referred to, as thermal efficiency alone does not account for all losses.
 Fuel-to-steam efficiency, on the other hand, considers radiation and convection losses, providing a more accurate representation of overall boiler efficiency.
 Before utilizing the term “boiler efficiency” in economic assessments, it’s essential to clarify its definition with the boiler manufacturer to ensure accurate evaluations.

 Fuel-To-Steam Efficiency